vanhoefm/fragattacks/research/README.md

 ### Mixed mode

-To test whether a network card properly injects frames in _mixed mode_, you can execute the following two commands:
+To test whether a network card properly injects frames in _mixed mode_, which is the mode I recommend to use, you can execute the following two commands:

 	./fragattack wlan0 ping --inject-test wlan1
 	./fragattack wlan0 ping --inject-test wlan1 --ap